GoogleCloudPlatform/apigee-samples/integrated-developer-portal/docs/cloudshell-tutorial.md

 ## Cleanup

-After you create your integrated developer portal you can clean up the artefacts from this sample in your Apigee Organization.
-First source your `env.sh` script, and then run
+After you create your integrated developer portal you can clean up the artifacts from this sample in your Apigee Organization

+First, you need to manually delete some Apigee resources
+1. Navigate to Publish > Developers
+2. Find the account you created in your developer portal, hover over it, and select the trash can icon to delete.
+This will also delete all Apigee Apps associated with your developer
+3. Navigate to Publish > Portals
+4. Find your Sample Integrated Developer Portal, hover over it, and select the trash can icon to delete

+After that, source your `env.sh` script, and then run

 ```bash
 ./clean-up-integrated-developer-portal.sh
 ```

-After this, you need to manually delete manually created Apigee resources
-1. Navigate to Publish > Developers
-2. Find the account you created in your developer portal, hover over it, and select the trash can icon to delete
-3. Navigate to Publish > API Products
-4. Find the product you created, open the actions menu, and delete it
-5. Navigate to Publish > Portals
-6. Find your Sample Integrated Developer Portal, hover over it, and select the trash can icon to delete